CHEINSTTROARLY/CHEINSTTROARLY.github.io/README.md

 2. [<kbd>Travel this way?</kbd>](https://github.com)
 3. [<kbd>-1-1-1-1</kbd>](https://github.com)

 Will add today, 5.10.20201:
-(After I do my work first for today) (Percent complete: 33%)
+(Will do check list after I do my work first for today) (Percent of work complete: 33%)
 - Copy/Paste the CHEINSTTROARLY
 - Screenshot some comics
 - Screenshots of the platformer game!